Vanessa Hudgens: Leaked photos

 On September 6, 2007, photos allegedly stolen from Hudgens were leaked online, one showing her posing in lingerie and another showing her nude.
 A statement from her publicist said that the photo was taken privately and it was unfortunate that they were released on the Internet.
 Hudgens later apologized, saying that she was "embarrassed over the situation" and regretted having "taken [those] photos".
 In January 2008, Hudgens released a statement indicating that she declined to comment further on the subject.
 In October 2007, OK! magazine speculated that Hudgens would be dropped from High School Musical 3 as a result of the explicit images, but The Walt Disney Company denied this, stating, "Vanessa has apologized for what was obviously a lapse in judgment.
 We hope she's learned a valuable lesson."

 In August 2009, another set of images showing Hudgens topless emerged on the Internet.
-Hudgens' representatives did not comment, though her lawyers requested the removal of the pictures.
+Hudgens's representatives did not comment, though her lawyers requested the removal of the pictures.
 In late 2009, Hudgens sued www.moejackson.com for posting nude "self-portrait photographs" of her taken on a mobile phone in a private home.
 Hudgens later commented on the photos' impact on her career in the October issue of Allure, stating, "Whenever anybody asks me, would I do nudity in a film, if I say that it's something I'm not comfortable with, they're like, 'Bullshit, you've already done it.'
 If anything, it makes it more embarrassing, because that was a private thing.
 It's screwed up that someone screwed me over like that.
 At least some people are learning from my mistake."
 According to Us Weekly, additional nude images were released on the Internet on March 15, 2011.